-- we will pay \$20,000 to your estate if you die in a sudden accidental event caused by accidental loss to your property covered by this policy. - 2. if more than one person's estate is entitled to this benefit, the benefit will be divided equally among each estate - 3. the most we will pay during the term is \$20,000, no matter how many policies you have with us.
+- we will pay \$20,000 to your estate if you die in a sudden accidental event caused by your household contents at the property's address covered by this policy. - 2. if more than one person's estate is entitled to this benefit, the benefit will be divided equally among each estate. - 3. the most we will pay during the term is \$20,000, no matter how many policies you have with us.